Satisfactory Academic Progress

 There are three sets of criteria that The Graduate School takes into account in determining whether or not students are making satisfactory academic progress:

 - Milestone deadlines: Doctoral students who have not been admitted to candidacy (have not passed the qualifying exam) by the end of their third year, or who have not completed the dissertation proposal (prospectus) by the end of the fourth year are not making satisfactory academic progress and will be placed on academic probation by The Graduate School.
+For students on an approved leave of absence, the degree deadline will be extended accordingly.
 Individual programs may have earlier deadlines or additional milestones and can determine independently from The Graduate School that a student is not making satisfactory progress toward milestones.

 - Program length: Doctoral students must complete all requirements for the PhD within nine years of initial registration in The Graduate School.
 Master's students must complete all requirements for the master's degree within five years of initial registration in The Graduate School.
+For students on an approved leave of absence, the degree deadline will be extended accordingly.
 Students who do not complete degree requirements by the established deadlines will be placed on academic probation by The Graduate School.
 Individual programs may have stricter criteria for timely degree completion and can determine independently from The Graduate School that a student is not making satisfactory progress toward degree completion.

 Programs may have criteria beyond The Graduate School's criteria for determining a student's academic standing.
 Examples of these additional criteria could include, but are not limited to: unsatisfactory performance in classes, unsatisfactory performance on qualifying exams, unsatisfactory research progress, unsatisfactory progress in writing the dissertation, failure to communicate with program and/or adviser, failure to have a primary research adviser, or failure to meet requirements outlined in a program’s handbook, annual progress communications or other direct communications to students from programs or advisers.